ManelAndreu24/Foundations-of-Informatics-2022/README.md

 - **Basic Programming Exercises:** Implement simple algorithms using fundamental programming constructs.
 - **Algorithm Design:** Develop algorithms to solve specific problems and analyze their efficiency.
-- **Project:** Create a small application that integrates the concepts learned throughout the course.
+- **Project:** Create a small applications that integrates the concepts learned throughout the course.